 - I am highly proficient in English but I don't have the certificate, can I still apply?
 No, we need the formal proof of language proficiency.

 - My university (or country) uses a different grading scheme than Germany, how do I know if I meet the requirements?
 A good rule of thumb is the modified Bavarian formula, see here .

 - Can you check my application for feedback?
 We are, unfortunately, not able to provide feedback on applications before these are submitted.
 In case you are not admitted, some information about the reason might be provided.

 - I don't have all application documents, can I still apply?
 Yes, you can still apply.
-Your acceptance will be determined based on the submitted documents in accordance to the official study regulations.
+Your acceptance will be determined based on the documents in accordance with the official study regulations.
 It is certainly more difficult with a missing document but not excluded.

 - Is there a fixed curriculum?
 The first semester has some required courses (unless you already took them previously).
 Afterwards there are very few requirements.